Dusun people: Background history and origin

 The arrival of Christian missionaries in the 1880s brought to the Dusuns and Dayaks of Borneo the ability to read, write and converse in the English language.
 The missionaries were aware that their knowledge in Dusunic languages was also a key factor in the propagation of Christianity among the indigenous.
-With improved literacy and religious education, this subsequently stimulated the indigenous to get involved in community development, with the first Dusun tribes who were first exposed to this modernisation being the Tangaa or Tangara (present-day Kadazans), who dwelt between the Papar, Membakut and Penampang coastal plains close to British administration areas.
+With improved literacy and religious education, this subsequently stimulated the indigenous to get involved in community development, with the first Dusun tribes who were first exposed to this modernisation being the Tangaa or Tangara (present-day Kadazans), who dwelt between the Papar, Membakut, Putatan and Penampang coastal plains close to British administration areas.
 The first attempt among the Dusun tribes to translate the Bible was by the Tangaah Dusun followed with the creation of "Tangaa Dusun Dictionary", also referred to as the "z" dialect where the Tangaah are presently known as the Kadazan ethnic group.
 Throughout the British administration, most Dusuns have converted to mainstream religions such as Christianity (both Roman Catholic and Protestant) and some to Sunni Islam, although animism is still being practised by a minority of Dusuns.